The 2025 Racing Season Is here!

 We had essentially no racing in 2020 or 2021, keeping everyone safe and healthy was our priority.
 But in 2022 we got to start racing again, albeit very few.
-The 2023 season was just slightly better.
-Perhaps we can get a decent turn out this year in 2024.
+The 2023 season was only slightly better as people were still "Covid shy".
+The 2024 season was a bit better season.
 More participation would sure make it more interesting.

-Congratulations to Terry Hubbard, George Beida, and Duane Barrett for their first, second & third place finishes in the T-28 Class, and to Terry, Greg Tinius and Rick Fuller for their first, second & third place finishes in Reno Class last year.
+Congratulations to Terry Hubbard, Duane Barrett , and KC Patton for their first, second & third place finishes in the T-28 Class, and to Rick Fuller, John Calhoun, and Terry Hubbard for their first, second & third place finishes in Reno Class last year.

-We did not take pilot pictures for 2023, but here are the pilots from the 2022 pictures.
+We have not yet taken pilot pictures for 2025, but here are the pilots from the 2022 pictures.
 Perhaps we may get some new pictures this season.

-2022- From left to right Terry H., Contest Coordinator/ Pilot Duane B., new racer George B. and KC P. Missing from today's photo and planning to race are Rob S., and new racer Jim Brown.
-A sample of race planes is shown in front of the racers.
+2022- From left to right Terry H., Contest Coordinator/ Pilot Duane B., new racer George B. and KC P. A sample of race planes is shown in front of the racers.

 Select here or above for an enlargement